denten-books/plain-text/0-intro.md

 itself in terms of specific texts, as a series of readings.
 My object of study is instead the nature of textuality itself.
-I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that shape human--computer interaction; in the literary device;
-and in the strange architecture of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid state, the hard disk, the archive.
+I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that structure human--computer interaction; in the literary device; and in the strange shape of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid, archival state.
+In another sense, this book is about more than words, screens, and archives: it reasons through the dynamics of technological settlement and displacement, through the comforts and the discomforts of inhabiting our numerous extensions of self, our media homes.

 While I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen begins to emit a loud noise every three minutes or so.
 A pleasant